 However, if you’re eligible for Medicare because you’re turning 65 years old, you’ll need to take a few more steps.
 You’ll have to apply for Medicare during your initial enrollment window.

 Your initial enrollment window runs from the 3 months before the month of your 65th birthday to the 3 months after it.
-So, if you turn 65 years old in April 2021, you’d have from January 2021 through July 2021 to enroll.
+So, if you turn 65 years old in August 2024, your enrollment window runs for six months from May 2024 through November 2024.

-You’ll also need to provide Social Security and Medicare with some information that proves you’re eligible.
+Generally, before enrolling in Medicare, be prepared to provide Social Security and Medicare with information proving you’re eligible.
 In some cases, such as if you’re receiving Social Security retirement benefits, Social Security might already have this information; in other cases, you’ll need to provide it.

-You’ll generally be asked for proof of your age, work history, citizenship, and any military service.
+You’ll generally be asked for proof of age, work history, citizenship, and military service.
 You might need to provide supporting documents, such as your:

 • birth certificate